bennydavila3/bennydavila3/README.md

 ## Hi there 👋

+My name is Benjamin Davila!
+🔭 I’m currently working on a Bachelors Degree in Computer Science.
+🌱 I’m currently learning how to use GitHub.
+👯 I’m looking to collaborate on interesting projects.

 <!--
 **bennydavila3/bennydavila3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.